csc-training/high-level-gpu-programming/Exercises_Instructions.md

 srun my_gpu_exe
 ```

-Some exercises have additional instructions.
+**NOTE** Some exercises have additional instructions of how to run!